-• Independently certified financial statements
+• financial statements certified by independent accountants

 During this time, the SEC looks over all the documentation and approves the registration.
 The quiet period allows the SEC to complete the review process without bias or interruption and ensures that the company doesn’t attempt to hype, manipulate, or pre-sell their stock.